Ewan-Keith/shinyShortcut/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Altered the package description as recomended from the previous submission.
+* Altered the package description as recommended from the previous submission.

 * Made minor typo fixes to the package description.